learningequality/kolibri/docs/dev/getting_started.rst

 .. code-block:: bash

   # runs the dev server and rebuild client assets when files change
-  kolibri manage devserver --debug -- --webpack
+  kolibri --debug manage devserver --webpack

   # runs the dev server and re-run client-side tests when files changes
-  kolibri manage devserver --debug -- --karma
+  kolibri --debug manage devserver --karma

   # runs the dev server and also spawns the qcluster task queue in the background
-  kolibri manage devserver --debug -- --qcluster
+  kolibri --debug manage devserver --qcluster

   # runs all of the above
-  kolibri manage devserver --debug -- --webpack --karma --qcluster
+  kolibri --debug manage devserver --webpack --karma --qcluster

 Running the Production Server